prorev/prorev.github.io/_posts/2020-12-16-javascript-es.md

 `map()` | Creates a new array with the results of calling a provided function on every element in this array `filter()` | Creates a new array with all elements that pass the test implemented by the provided function `every()` | Tests whether all elements in the array pass the test implemented by the provided function `foreach()` | Executes a provided function once per array element

 ### Object

-Fist we will create an empty object.
+First we will create an empty object.

 ```js
 const empty = {}
 ```

 The problem with this object, we cannot alter it, because it is `const`.

 ```js
 let ob = {
     type : "string",
     value : "asdf"
 }
 ```

 We will get:
 ```
 Object { type: "string", value: "asdf" }
 ```

 *Example: An array of objects*
 ```js
 let ao = []